-The jewels made of brass (gold-plated) made with the projectiles found in Cambodia: Cassandra Postema realizes them with her Emi & Eve ♦ ︎
+The jewels made with the brass (gold plated) of the bullets found in Cambodia: Cassandra Postema makes them with her Emi & Eve ♦

-Cassandra Postema graduated in Fashion and Textile Design at Central St. Martin College, London, the starting point for a brilliant career in the design world.
+Cassandra Postema graduated in Fashion and Textile Design from Central St. Martin College in London, the starting point for a brilliant career in the world of design.
 But a trip to Cambodia changed her perspective.
-In fact, she decided to combine design with social responsibility, helping the difficult life of the local population.
-Cassandra’s talent, therefore, expressed itself in a very different jewelry brand, with which she transforms bombs and bullets into earrings, bracelets and rings.
-The jewels are sold under the brand that is based in London Emi & Eve and are made by Cambodian artisans, who use brass, metal recovered from anti-mine technicians and fishermen.
+In fact, you have decided to combine design with social responsibility, helping the difficult life of the local population.
+Cassandra’s talent, therefore, has expressed itself in a truly different jewelry brand, with which she transforms bombs and bullets into earrings, bracelets, rings.
+Emi & Eve e jewels are made by Cambodian artisans, who use brass, a metal recovered by anti-mine technicians and fishermen.
 In this way Cassandra Postema supports the Cambodian community.

-Cassandra, in Greek mythology, was a priestess with the gift (or the condemnation, according to the points of view) of foresight.
+The jewels, which are sold online, are then gold plated and sometimes embellished with stones or cubic zirconia.
+Cassandra, in Greek mythology, was a priestess with the gift (or condemnation, according to the point of view) of foresight.
 She saw the future and announced misfortunes, unheard.
-Quite the opposite of Cassandra Postema, fortunately: she wants a better future.
-Lavinia Andorno
+Quite the opposite of Cassandra Postema, fortunately: she wants the future to be better.